MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Starting with Microsoft Edge version 96, navigations that switch between Internet Explorer mode and Microsoft Edge will include form data and additional HTTP headers.
+  Starting with Microsoft Edge version 96, navigations that switch between Internet Explorer mode and Microsoft Edge will include form data.

 If you enable this policy, you can specify which data types should be included in navigations between Microsoft Edge and Internet Explorer mode.

-If you disable or don't configure this policy, Microsoft Edge will use the new behavior of including form data and additional headers in navigations that change modes.
+If you disable or don't configure this policy, Microsoft Edge will use the new behavior of including form data in navigations that change modes.

 To learn more, see [https://go.microsoft.com/fwlink/?linkid=2174004](https://go.microsoft.com/fwlink/?linkid=2174004)